Who’s right for you? What do all those initials mean?

 Certification: CNM’s are certified by the American Midwifery Certification Board (AMCB).

-You are probably familiar with the letters MD (Doctor of Medicine) after a doctor’s name, but there are other types of doctors at Gifford, including Doctors of Osteopathic Medicine (DO), Doctor of Podiatric Medicine (DPM), and Naturopathic Doctors (ND).
+You are probably familiar with the letters MD (Doctor of Medicine) after a doctor’s name, but there are other types of doctors at Gifford, including Doctors of Osteopathic Medicine (DO), Doctor of Podiatric Medicine (DPM), Doctor of Chiropractic (DC) and Naturopathic Doctors (ND).

 Doctor of Osteopathic Medicine